lucasfeijo/hass-maestro/README.md

 in what order.
 The list loads the current contents of `/data/step_order.json` or falls back to the command-line defaults if that file doesn't exist.
 Steps can be removed, dragged to reorder and re-added from a "Removed" list.
-A "Reset" button clears the saved file.
+A "Reset" button clears the saved file and restores the command-line default order.
 Changes are posted asynchronously using `fetch` so the selection is stored without reloading the page.
-Maestro reads `step_order.json` every time it runs, so updates take effect immediately.
+Maestro reads `step_order.json` on every run, so updates take effect immediately.

 ## Pipeline